rjhancock/megamek-games/index.md

 1. (z) decompress the compressed file,
 2. (x) extract all files from the archive,
-3. (v) do it verbosly so you can see the output, and
+3. (v) do it verbosely so you can see the output, and
 4. (f) which file to extract from.

 ### Setting up for auto start on reboot